darHH/ip/docs/README.md

 # Dar Chatbot User Guide

-Welcome to the DAR Chatbot!
-This guide will help you understand how to interact with the chatbot and make the most out of its features.
+Welcome to Dar Chatbot!
+This guide will help you understand how to interact with Dar and make the most out of its features.

 ## Table of Contents
 1. [Getting Started](#getting-started)